-They help build strength, generate stability, protect against back pain, poor posture, and muscle injuries.
-Having core strength is crucial for individuals with back issues, as it increases the stabilization of the spine.
+They help build strength, generate stability, and protect against back pain, poor posture, and muscle injuries.
+Core strength is crucial for individuals with back issues, as it increases the stabilization of the spine.
 Core strengthening is highly recommended and often prescribed for individuals recovering from lumbar issues.

 Individuals with back pain also tend to experience psychological issues like depression and anxiety.
 Back pain can affect: